marboqmar/starter/README.md

 ## Create new pages

+To create a new page, follow these steps:

 1. Create the new page adding a new `.jsx` file in `src/pages/`.
 2. Style (optional): create a corresponding `.css` file in `src/css/pages/` and import it in the new page.
-3. Register the route: define the path for the new page in src/routes.jsx .
+3. Register the route: define the path for the new page in `src/routes.jsx`.
 4. Build the page's content: import and use the design system components (atoms, molecules, etc.) within your page to maintain consistency.